six-sdk/six-javascript-sdk/README.md

 ### Caching

-The SDK caches all resources fetched from the API, and all subscribers for the same resource will receive the same data when new data arrives.
+The SDK caches all resources fetched from the API, and all subscribers for the same resource will receive the same data when new data arrives.This means that multiple components on a page using the same underlying data will be kept in sync.

-This means that multiple components on a page using the same underlying data will be kept in sync.
+Data is cached until the session is destroyed (typically the next pageview) or ```session.clearCache()``` is called.

 <!-- TODO: something about entities and matching in populations -->

 ### Refreshing data

 To populate the cache with new data, there is a method ```session.refresh(resource)```.
 The API will be called and all subscribers for the resource will have their callbacks called.

 ```javascript
 session.refresh('/listings/848')